 The term SEO is often thrown around by people with no clue what it entails or how much time, money, and work are involved.
 If it was super easy, everyone would be at no 1 for everything, right?

 A lot of the mistruths are sales pitches to sell services.
 For example:

 - Hosting location: Hosting location is unimportant.
 Hosting quality and speed is important not where their data centre is.
 However, local + blazing-fast would be best.
 For Maintenance packages, we use Cloudways with Vultr as it is a Sydney Data Centre.

-- Domain Name is something that is important for your brand & should be chosen for brand strategy, not for google ranking.
-An exact Domain Match can be an easy SEO win though
+- Domain Name is important for your brand & should be chosen for brand strategy, not for Google ranking.
+An exact Domain Match can be an easy SEO win, though

 - Keyword in Domain: Putting keywords in your domain name can do more harm than good.

 How does Google rank pages?